-The road to the top is called Klausenstrasse.
-It was opened in 1948.
-It’s a pleasant road with a great view and very good surface, well known spot for motor bikers, and cyclists.
-At the top of the pass is a historic chapel.
-The drive never gets too busy.
+The road to the summit is totally paved.
+It’s called Road 17 (Klausenstrasse).
+Opened in 1948, it’s a pleasant road with a great view and very good surface, well known spot for motor bikers, and cyclists.
+The first section of the pass road is laid out in historic cobblestone pavement.
 This is a must drive if you can deal with a very narrow curvy mountain road.
-The pass is littered with tiny alpine villages.
+Several small tunnels are en route.